teamplify/teamplify-runner/README.rst

 - ``port`` - the database port.
 Must be ``3306`` for ``builtin_db``;
 - ``user`` - DB user.
 Must be ``root`` for ``builtin_db``;
 - ``password`` - DB password.
 Must be ``teamplify`` for ``builtin_db``;
-- ``backup_mount`` - a directory on the server which would be mounted into the built-in DB instance container.
+- ``backup_mount`` - a path to a directory on the server which would be mounted into the built-in DB instance container.
 It is used as a temporary directory in the process of making and restoring backups;

 ``[email]``